 - Shower facilities are available at Gale Centre, 5152 Thorold Stone Road, Mondays and Thursdays (excluding holidays) from 7:00 a.m. to 10:00 a.m.

 - Towels and shower supplies are provided.

-- A free shuttle service is available at 7:30 a.m. from Out of the Cold (5645 Morrison Street) to the Gale Centre to access showers.
+- If possible, staff at Out of the Cold (5645 Morrison Street) will make shuttle arrangements to the Gale Centre to access showers from the shelter.

 - Available every night from 7:30 p.m. to 7:30 a.m.